JeshByte/employee-management-system/README.md

 ### 1. Backend Setup (Spring Boot)
 1. Navigate to the `employee-management-system-backend` folder.
-2. Update `src/main/resources/application.properties` with your MySQL credentials.
+2. Update `src/main/resources/application.properties` with your PostgreSQL credentials.
 3. Run the application via your IDE or terminal:
    ```bash
    mvn spring-boot:run